ajwdewit/pcse/doc/index.rst

 Traditionally, crop simulation models in Wageningen have been provided including the full source code.
 PCSE is no exception and its source code is open and licensed under the European Union Public License.
 PCSE runs on python 2.7+ and 3.2+ and has a decent test coverage of the implementation of the biophysical processes.
-Finally, the core system has no dependencies outside the standard library although SQLAlchemy and NumPy are required for some components.

 What's new
 ----------
 .. toctree::
    :maxdepth: 1

+   whatsnew.rst

 User guide
 ----------